 Dr. Schaller discusses the relationship between hormone balance and body fat at great length.
 He states ideally, a woman should have about 22% body fat.
 Less than 13% body fat and low estrogen at menopause is a real concern because there is not enough fat to allow for adequate estrogen storage.
 Consequently, very thin women have more sensitivity to swings in estrogen which occur throughout the cycle or in perimenopause.
 “Fat cells store, produce and release estrogen.
 The number of fat cells affects all hormonally-related effects,” Dr. Schaller claims.

-Very thin women can experience stopped monthly periods because there is not enough estrogen available to build up the endometrium.
+Very thin women may experience stopped monthly periods because there is not enough estrogen available to build up the endometrium.
 Recall that cycling begins in a young woman who has at least 13% body fat.
 These women are also at higher risk for osteoporosis.

 On the other hand, women who are overweight with more than 30% body fat, store plenty of estrogen in their fat cells.
 They have a life-long imbalance in progesterone needed to balance the estrogen they accumulate and store.
 Periods may also stop for obese women but they will likely experience abnormal bleeding.